Backcountry Guides' Favorite Backpacks | Pro Choices and Reviews

 It's simple yet highly versatile.
 It features dedicated pockets for storing essential backcountry gear, and a roll-up access opening makes it easy to store everything from helmets to crampons, or any additional gear you might have.
 The backpack's rigidity minimizes the strain on your body caused by carrying it for long periods of time, ensuring a comfortable day

-Even when you are forced to change from climbing skins to crampons, the backpack securely holds your skis in place, so you don't even notice the extra weight that would otherwise be added to your back.
+Even when forced to switch from climbing skins to crampons, the backpack securely holds and supports the skis, making the added weight almost imperceptible.
 I also use the SHUMARI 50 (50L).

 SHUMARI 35